llrn/protocol/operating-procedure.md

 # LLRN Recruitment
 ## Operating Procedure

+### To-Add:
+1. **Exact procedure for logging and updating contact history**
+2. Short script for emails and calls (need to develop this for general use)

+### Rules for Using the Database
+1. You must following frequency and method of contact preference
+2. Pay attention to subjects' research location preference
+3. Respect participants' privacy
+  - Do not keep paper or electronic copies of the database or participants' identifiable information in the lab.
+Delete old copies of the database after you have created and expended a contact list.
+Re-export and create a new contact list each time you contact participants.

 ### Recruitment Criteria & Accessing the Dashboard
 1. Decide on your recruitment criteria: Age, sex, race, locations, etc.
 2. Log in to the WordPress admin dashboard.